atvivek/identification-and-annotation-of-miRNA-genes-in-plants/README.md

   - Find the raw  and normalized counts of miR156 gene?

   **TEST 3**
-  - Extract the miRNAs from the Result.txt file in fasta format
-  - Use psRNAtarget online tool to predict miRNA targets
+  - Use psRNAtarget online tool to predict miRNA targets using miRNA.fa file

   ### Questions?
   - How many targets do you find for miRNA156?

-  **TEST 4**
-  - Make use of the annotation file in ensembl to browse along the genome tracks

 --------------------------------------------------------------------------------------------------------------------------------
                                                        # END OF THIS SESSION